Tobique First Nation: History

 An 1854 survey established that the original Tobique reserve had an area of 18,394 acres.
-The Tobique lost 2,539 acres lost in the town of Perth due to squatters pre- and post-confederation.
+The Tobique lost 2,539 acres in the town of Perth due to squatters pre- and post-confederation.
 In addition, they argue under the Tobique Specific Land Claim (see sections below) that they lost 10,433 acres in the alleged 1892 Surrender.

 1892 Surrender Claim

 In 1890 the government of New Brunswick attempted to open a large portion of the Tobique Reserve for settlement by non-Aboriginal peoples.
 In order to move towards this goal, the government of New Brunswick conducted a land surrender in 1892.
 But, the surrender was conducted without the consent of the Order in Council, a necessary step in the surrender process.
 The surrender concerned land "south of the Tobique river saving and excepting a tract of two hundred acres on the south-side designated as Indian Meadows."
 The government sold most of the land to individuals, except for 169 acres, which was returned to the Tobique band in 1965.

 The Tobique First Nation has been working on the issues of land claims.
 It has filed two specific claims suits: one for the 2,539 acres lost in the town of Perth; and one for more than 10,000 acres lost in the 1892 surrender, which amounted to nearly two-thirds of its land.

 On May 23, 2008 Canada accepted only the second as the Tobique Specific Land Claim for negotiation on the basis of its lawful obligation due to an invalid surrender.
 Under the terms of negotiation, the government and First Nation have three years to reach agreement on a compensation package for the claim.
 Existing property owners will not be affected, as settlement does not include expropriation.
 Under the Specific Claim Policy, the First Nation is entitled to be compensated for the Current Unimproved Market Value of the Claim Lands and Compensation for Loss of Use, the reasonable and probable Loss of Use that occurred because of the breach, from July 1, 1867 to 2009.